freddysilber/rails-address-book/README.md

 # README

-Rails Address Book by Freddy Silber
+# Rails Address Book by Freddy Silber

 ## Outline

-A web app designed for keeping track of personal contacts and connections
+A project management web app designed for keeping track of personal accounts, contacts, projects, tasks and connections

 ## Instructions

 1. Fork and Clone this repository to your machine.

-2. Open the project in your desired IDE (cd to the project root)
+2. Open the project in your desired IDE

-3. Run 'rails s' or 'rails server' to open the application in your browser
+3. 'Cd' or navigate into the root project folder

+4. In the command line, run ```bundle install```

+5. Run ```rails s``` or ```rails server``` to start the server for developement

+6. In your browser, enter the URL from the running server (in the command line). i.e. 'localhost:300'